 'Well, that's all right, then, isn't it?
 I've done the right thing for once, even if it's by accident.
 You really don't want your daftest cousin playing gooseberry, do you, Rosie-posy?'

 'Only third daftest?
 Who?'

 'Okay, I'll concede the gold medal to Louis, but Lucy?'

 'Is he good-looking?'

 'Well, you enjoy yourself, Rosie-posy.
-I'll see you for lunch at Grandma's, a week tomorrow, and if you're nice to me, I won't drop you in it with your dad.
+I'll see you for lunch at Grandma's, a week on Sunday and, provided that you're nice to me, I won't drop you in it with your dad.
 Bye.'
 He put the phone back into his pocket and grinned at me.